-There are lots of famous golf courses, but not that many have famous food, too.
+There are tons of famous golf courses, but not many have famous food as well.
 Augusta National has its pimento cheese sandwiches, of course.
 But The Olympic Club has Hot Dog Bills, home of the Burger Dog.

 Top: The first Hot Dog Bills, in 1950.
 Right: Bill and Billie Parrish,

 Bottom: Candy Parrish, now the 2nd generation owner.